rydmike/adaptive_theme_demo/README.md

 #### Using the Theme Extension

-To use a theme extension in your application, you can access with it `Theme.of(context).extension<MyExtensionType>`.
-This is quite long and verbose, as a tip you can make convenience context extension functions to get the extension.
+To use a theme extension in our application, we can access it with `Theme.of(context).extension<MyExtensionType>`.
+This is quite long and verbose.
+You can make convenience context extension functions to get the extension.
 We leave this as an exercise to the reader.

-Why should you prefer adding your custom content text styles as a theme extensions?
+Why should we prefer adding custom content `TextStyle`s via theme extensions?

+* There is no need to worry about clashes with `textTheme` styles.
+* We can add as many as we need.
+* We access them using a similar mechanism as our `textTheme` styles, via `Theme.of(context).extension`.
-For one, there is no need to worry about clashes with TextTheme styles.
-You can get them anywhere via `Theme.of(context).extension`.
-The main kicker is that they animate their themed `TextStyle` property changes.
-This is really nice, let's look at that next.
+* The main kicker is that they animate their themed `TextStyle` property changes.

-In this demo, we use the custom blog content text styles in a custom card widget that shows some fictive blog posts.
+This last reason is really nice.
+Let's look at that next, by using our custom blog content text styles in a `BlogPostCard` widget that shows fictive blog posts.
 It looks like this:

 ```dart
 import 'package:flutter/material.dart';